tehmoon/cryptocli/README.md

     	Input <fileType> method
   -out string
     	Output <fileType> method
+  -tee string
+    	Copy the output of -output to <fileType>
   -to-byte-in string
     	Stop at byte x of stdin.
 Use 0X/0x for base 16, 0b/0B for base 2, 0 for base8 otherwise base 10.
 If you add a '+' at the begining, the value will be added to -from-byte-in
   -to-byte-out string